drabi-he/1337-Cursus/LVL5/inception/README.md

 ### 8. Additional Tips

 **check if nginx compatible with TSLv1.2 and TLSv1.3**
+  - for TSLv1.1 `should fail`

 	curl -I -v --tlsv1.1 --tls-max 1.1 https://localhost:[host_port] -k

+  - for TSLv1.2 `should pass if you have TLSv1.2`

 	curl -I -v --tlsv1.2 --tls-max 1.2 https://localhost:[host_port] -k

+  - for TSLv1.3 `should pass if you have TLSv1.3`

 	curl -I -v --tlsv1.3 --tls-max 1.3 https://localhost:[host_port] -k